For imperiled airlines, it keeps getting worse

 ________________________

-BUFFETTED: Air travel has come to almost a complete standstill and industry executives believe the industry could shrink.
+AIRLINES BUFFETTED: Air travel has come to almost a complete standstill and industry executives believe the industry could shrink.
 The situation continues to worsen.

-— Billionaire Warren Buffett said over the weekend that he had unloaded his company’s entire stake in major U.S. airlines, believing he was mistaken in his valuation of the carriers.
-Shares of American, Delta and United Continental plunged between 13% and 14% Monday.
+— Billionaire Warren Buffett said over the weekend that he had unloaded his company’s entire stake in major U.S. airlines, believing he was mistaken in his valuation of the industry.
+Shares of American, Delta and United plunged between 13% and 14% Monday.
 Southwest slid 9%.

 — Shareholders of the low-cost carrier Norwegian Air Shuttle approved a plan to rescue the company by swapping debt for equity so that it might access some of the government’s guarantees worth 3 billion kroner ($290 million).